bloomberg/goldpinger/README.md

 docker pull bloomberg/goldpinger
 ```

-Note, that in order to guarantee correct versions of dependencies, the project [uses `dep`](./Makefile).

 ## Building

 The repo comes with two ways of building a `docker` image: compiling locally, and compiling using a multi-stage `Dockerfile` image. :warning: Depending on your `docker` setup, you might need to prepend the commands below with `sudo`.